emmaadesile/hackathon-timed-auction/Umoja3-workshop.md

   })
 ```

-Next, we publish the contract, and create a bids variable that keeps track of the the bids- `Address` and `bidAmount`) for the NFT.
-We also call the the `auctionIsReady` function and assert that the creator has the NFT in their wallet
+Next, we publish the contract, and create a `bids` variable that keeps track of the all bids- `Address` and `bidAmount`) submitted for the NFT.
+We also call the `auctionIsReady` function and assert that the `Creator` has the NFT in their wallet

 ```javascript
     // ...